RoySenpai/OOP.Assignment1/README.md

 This class is a copy of the class we made for Ex0.

 ### ConcreteMemberTest
-In this class we'd tested the functionality of the update method of the ConcreteMember class.
+In this class, we'd tested the functionality of the update method of the ConcreteMember class.

 ### GroupAdminTest